Environment settings and input data

 To run this sample report, mini sample FASTQ and reference genome files can be downloaded from here.
 The chosen data set SRP010938 contains 18 paired-end (PE) read sets from Arabidposis thaliana (Howard et al., 2013).
 To minimize processing time during testing, each FASTQ file has been subsetted to 90,000-100,000 randomly sampled PE reads that map to the first 100,000 nucleotides of each chromosome of the A. thalina genome.
 The corresponding reference genome sequence (FASTA) and its GFF annotation files (provided in the same download) have been truncated accordingly.
 This way the entire test sample data set is less than 200MB in storage space.
 A PE read set has been chosen for this test data set for flexibility, because it can be used for testing both types of analysis routines requiring either SE (single end) reads or PE reads.

-The following loads one of the available NGS workflow templates (here RNA-Seq) into the user’s current working directory.
+Instructions for loading the demo data available for NGS workflow templates into the user’s current working directory can be found here.
 At the moment, the package includes workflow templates for RNA-Seq, ChIP-Seq, VAR-Seq and Ribo-Seq.
 Templates for additional NGS applications will be provided in the future.

-Alternatively, this can be done from the command-line as follows:
+Alternatively, this can be done from the command-line as find here.

 Now open the R markdown script